×

 Misdemeanors:

-• Arizona has 3 misdemeanor classes, the highest is a class 1 and is punishable by up to: 6 months jail, 3 years on probation, and $2,500.00 in fines and fees.
+• Arizona has 3 misdemeanor classes, the highest is a Class 1 and is punishable by up to: 6 months jail, 3 years on probation, and $2,500.00 in fines and fees.

 Felonies:

-• Arizona has 6 felony classes, other than first-degree murder (class 1), the highest is a class 2 felony.
+• Arizona has 6 felony classes, other than first-degree murder (Class 1), the highest is a Class 2 felony.
 Felonies have a wide range of punishments including: prison, probation, and/or fines and fees.

 Misdemeanors and some felonies are eligible for “Diversion” programs.
 Diversion programs are designed to focus on two things: 1) rehabilitate the defendant: provide the defendant with tools to prevent the behavior from being repeated; 2) make the victim whole: ensure the defendant financially reimburses the victim for any financial loss incurred as a result of the defendant’s behavior.
 Upon successfully completing a diversion program, the defendant’s case is dismissed with prejudice (the charges can never be brought again).

-• Noted, a defendant charged with Aggravated DV because the charge is the 3rdor subsequent, is highly unlikely to receive a diversion program.
+• Noted, a defendant charged with Aggravated DV because the charge is the 3rd or subsequent, is highly unlikely to receive a diversion program.

 Probation will include a variety of terms and conditions.
 Generally, the defendant will be required to meet with a probation officer, who is responsible for monitoring the defendant’s progress and reports directly to the sentencing court.
-For felonies, most counties in Arizona have specific probation terms for DV offenses (DV terms) and include being placed that county’s Domestic Violence Court Program.
-Some of the DV terms usually include: complying with the Probation department; no contact with the victim (directly or through a third-party) without written permission from the court and probation department; participate and successfully complete a counseling program; submit to psychological testing as directed; notify the probation department of any intimate/romantic relationships and inform the partner(s) why you are on probation; 4 months jail (deferred) and can be served in any increment the court sees fit to impose, if any.
+For felonies, most counties in Arizona have specific probation terms for DV offenses (DV terms) and include being placed in that county’s Domestic Violence Court Program.
+Some of the DV terms usually include: complying with the Probation department; no contact with the victim (directly or through a third-party) without written permission from the court and probation department; participate and successfully complete a counseling program; submit to psychological testing as directed; notify the probation department of any intimate/romantic relationships and inform the partner(s) why you are on probation ; 4 months jail (deferred) and can be served in any increment the court sees fit to impose, if any.

 A defendant placed on DV probation usually is supervised by a probation officer and will be monitored by a surveillance officer.
 “Supervised” and “monitored” sound like the same thing, right?
 I agree, but in this context, they are very different – almost mutually exclusive.
 The defendant will most likely see their surveillance officer in the field completing home visits, verifying employment, and verifying progress in treatment.
 The defendant will most likely see the probation officer during in-office visits (the surveillance officer will be there too).
 Only the probation officer can give the defendant orders – additional terms and conditions or instructions to complete certain terms at certain times.
 The probation officer is also the only one who can submit documents to the court.